 Never has the secretary of defense promised he would ferret out alleged “white supremacists,” without providing any evidence whatsoever of their supposedly ubiquitous presence and dangerous conspiracies.

-Conservatives have always been amused by the liberal biases of the old network news and big-city print media.
-But they grudgingly admitted that many liberal journalists of the last century were mostly professionals.
+Conservatives always have been amused by the liberal biases of the old network news and big-city print media.
+But they grudgingly admitted that many liberal journalists of the past century were mostly professionals.
 News divisions mostly reported the news rather than simply made it up.

-Not so now with Big Tech and 21stt-century “woke” journalism.
+Not so now with Big Tech and 21st-century “woke” journalism.
 Few reporters have yet offered apologies for helping hatch and spread the Russian collusion hoax that paralyzed the country for three years.

-Few have admitted culpability for reporting as fact the various fantasies surrounding the Duke Lacrosse team’s prosecution or the Covington Catholic kids deception.
+Few have admitted culpability for reporting as fact the various fantasies surrounding the Duke University lacrosse team’s prosecution or the Covington Catholic kids deception.

-They invented the myth of the supposedly brilliant—but now utterly disgraced former Governor Andrew Cuomo—as well as the “Russian disinformation” yarn that allegedly accounted for the missing Hunter Biden laptop.
+They invented the myth of the supposedly brilliant—but now utterly disgraced former Gov. Andrew Cuomo—as well as the “Russian disinformation” yarn that allegedly accounted for the missing Hunter Biden laptop.

 Most recently, reporters spread serial untruths surrounding the Kyle Rittenhouse trial.